Also known as keyhole surgery, this hernia treatment is carried out through a small incision in the abdomen.

 Groin hernias are the most common type of hernia.
 As the name suggests, they're found on the groin (at the inguinal canal).

 Groin hernias are more frequent in men as they have a hole in their abdominal wall where blood vessels supply the testicles.
 This weak spot can result in the contents of the abdomen pushing through, producing a lump.

 A hernia can be dangerous because the intestines or other structures within the abdomen can get trapped and have their blood supply cut off (strangulated hernia).
-In some cases laparoscopic surgery can not be performed.
-Your surgeon will carefully assess you prior to surgery.
-If this method cannot be used your surgeon may recommend open groin hernia repair.
+That's why it's important to seek help as soon as possible if you suspect you have a hernia.

 What happens during laparoscopic groin hernia repair?